Māori history: Settlement of New Zealand

-Māori oral history describes ancestors' arrival in several large ocean-going waka, from Hawaiki.
-Hawaiki is the spiritual homeland of many eastern Polynesian societies and was considered mythical.
-However, researchers think it is a real place – the traditionally important island of Raʻiātea in the Leeward Society Islands (in French Polynesia), which, in the local dialect, was called Havai'i.
-Migration accounts vary among iwi, whose members may identify with several waka in their genealogies.

-With them the settlers brought several species that thrived: the kūmara, taro, yams, gourd, tī, aute (paper mulberry) – and Polynesian dogs and rats.
-It is likely that other species from their homeland were also brought but did not survive the journey or thrive on arrival.
+Māori oral history describes the arrival of their ancestors from Hawaiki in large ocean-going waka (canoes).
+Hawaiki is the spiritual homeland of many eastern Polynesian societies.
+It was considered mythical, but researchers think it is a real place – the traditionally important island of Raʻiātea in the Leeward Society Islands (in French Polynesia), which, in the local dialect, was called Havai'i.
+Migration accounts vary between iwi, whose members may identify with several of the waka in their genealogies (whakapapa).
+The settlers brought with them several species that thrived: the kūmara, taro, yams, gourd, tī, aute (paper mulberry), Polynesian rats (kiore) – and Polynesian dogs.
+It is likely that other species were brought, but did not survive in the cooler climate.